-A nominal EASE grid dimension of 36 km has been selected for the L2/3\SM\P products.
-This is close to the 40-km resolution of the radiometer footprint and scales conveniently with the 3 km and 9 km grid dimensions that have been selected for the radar-only (L2/3\SM\A) and combined radar/radiometer (L2/3\SM\A/P) soil moisture products, respectively.
+A nominal EASE grid dimension of 36 km has been selected for the L2/3_SM_P products.
+This is close to the 40-km resolution of the radiometer footprint and scales conveniently with the 3 km and 9 km grid dimensions that have been selected for the radar-only (L2/3_SM_A) and combined radar/radiometer (L2/3_SM_A/P) soil moisture products, respectively.
 A global 36-km EASE grid can be constructed having an integer number of rows and columns (408 and 963), with northernmost/southernmost latitudes of ±86.6225°, using a scaling parameter that is almost exactly 36 km.
+Starting with data release R18 in October 2021, the soil moisture product is also provided on the North Polar EASE2 grid projection in addition to the Global EASE2 grid projection (see Appendix 5 for details).